dwaq/JC-Pro-Macro/Keycaps/README.md

 https://www.pngtosvg.com/
 https://cloudconvert.com/svg-to-dxf

-Printed with supports (PrusaSlicer settings file in STL directory).
+Printed with painted-on supports (paint the whole bottom except for inside the cross where the key mounts).
+PrusaSlicer settings file in STL directory.